Sullux/fp-light/README.md

 # fp-light

 This is a collection of lightweight javascript utility functions made with functional programming in mind.
-Each function is a [pure function](https://en.wikipedia.org/wiki/Pure_function), and no function has any dependencies.
+Each function is a [pure function](https://en.wikipedia.org/wiki/Pure_function) unless explicitly stated otherwise.
 To install the whole library:

 ## Installation